valerykalashnikov/zigzag/README.md

 ZigZag is a golang implementation of in-memory key:value store/cache similar to Redis that is suitable for applications running on a single machine(replication and sharding support is planning in the near future).

+You can check out the golang toolkit [here](https://github.com/valerykalashnikov/thunder).

 ##Supports

 ZigZag supports two types of storage: